 Pathmind will attempt to fit as many episodes as possible into each experiment as shown in the diagram below.
 The small grey boxes represent your AnyLogic simulation.

 To audit how many episodes Pathmind is using for training, simply mouse over the training graph.
 A box will appear that displays the episode count at that particular training iteration.
-The larger the episode count, the more experience the model accumulated in that particular training iteration.
+The larger the episode count, the more experience the model accumulated.

 To obtain a successfully trained policy, there are a couple factors that you can control in your AnyLogic model.